 Not only are FHA loan limits high, but FHA home loans are assumable as well.
 This is a little benefit that most people do not know about.
 An FHA loan can be assumed by another borrower.
 When it is time to sell your home, your assumable FHA loan can be taken over by another borrower, as long as they qualify.

-Why would people want to take over another party’s loan?
-Because interest rates change.
-As of this year, interest rates on 30-year, fixed rate FHA loans are at or below 4%.
-It is not likely that rates are going to be this low forever.
-The Fed continues to slowly ratchet up its key interest rate.
-As the economy picks up steam in the Trump administration (hopefully, if the Congress passes tax cuts), we can assume that interest rates in the next five years will be higher than today.
+Why would someone consider taking over another party’s loan?
+One word: interest rates.
+Currently, in the year 2023, interest rates on 30-year fixed-rate FHA loans are at or below 7%.
+But it’s unrealistic to assume that these low rates will last forever.
+The Federal Reserve continues to gradually increase its key interest rate.
+As the economy gains momentum, with the hope that Congress passes tax cuts during the Trump administration, it’s reasonable to expect that interest rates over the next five years will be higher than they are today.

-When you sell your home, the mortgage company would need to qualify the new buyer and approve them for an FHA loan.
-When the house sells and the loan closes, the buyer would assume the obligations of your assumable FHA mortgage.
+When you sell your home and the mortgage changes hands, the new buyer would need to qualify and be approved for FHA financing.
+After the sale and loan closure, they would assume the responsibilities of your assumable FHA mortgage.

-Having the ability to assume a FHA house loan is especially valuable, experts say, for those who sell their home from three to seven years from when they bought it.
-Under three years, it is unlikely that rates will be much higher than now.
-After seven years, the benefits of an assumable loan are reduced because you have paid down more of the mortgage, and home appreciation also is a factor.
-Still, being able to assume a FHA mortgage is a major advantage worth knowing when you are applying for a FHA home loan.
+The ability to take over an FHA home mortgages offers particular value for those who intend to sell their home within three to seven years from the time of purchase.
+Within the first three years, it’s less likely that rates will increase significantly.
+Beyond seven years, the benefits of an assumable loan are somewhat reduced because you’ll have paid down more of the mortgage, and other factors like home appreciation come into play.
+However, the option to assume an FHA mortgage remains a valuable benefit, especially when you complete a loan application with FHA.

 #5 You Can Have Foreclosures or Bankruptcy and still Qualify for FHA Loans